 Sarah Churchill (or Churchwell) (1667?-after 1731) – Known as one of the “afflicted girls” during the Salem witch hysteria, Sarah was both an accuser and a confessor.
 Born to Arthur and Eleanor Churchill, a wealthy couple of English gentry, in about 1667, she spent her early childhood in Saco, Maine.
 In 1680, when Sarah was a young girl, Wabanaki Indians attacked Saco.
 The attack scared the Churchill family into moving to Marblehead, Massachusetts.
-While the fate of Sarah’s mother, Eleanor, is unknown, her father Arthur lived until 1710.
-By 1692 Sarah had moved to Salem Village and was working for George Jacobs Sr., who was a crippled old man living on his prosperous farm near Salem Village.
-By hiring herself out as a servant, Sarah went from being the granddaughter of one of the wealthiest and socially prominent men in Maine (Major Phillips) to a low status maidservant for a country farmer.
+While the fate of Sarah’s mother, Eleanor, is unknown, her father, Arthur, lived until 1710.
+By 1692 Sarah had moved to Salem Village and was working for George Jacobs Sr., a crippled old man living on his prosperous farm near Salem Village.
+By hiring herself as a servant, Sarah went from being the granddaughter of one of the wealthiest and most socially prominent men in Maine (Major Phillips) to a low-status maidservant for a country farmer.

 When the witchcraft crisis broke out in Salem Village, Sarah was 25 years old.
 She was related to the 18-year-old Mary Walcott, the cousin of Ann Putnam Jr., and thereby in a position to become acquainted with the other young accusers in the village.
 When Sarah’s symptoms of “affliction” declined, the other afflicted girls accused her of signing the Devil’s book to avoid torture.

-Elizabeth Hubbard (1675?-??) – Seventeen year-old Elizabeth Hubbard followed suit after Elizabeth Parris, Abigail Williams, and Ann Putnam Jr., also claiming to having been bewitched.
-Like many of the other “afflicted” girls in Salem Village, she was an orphan and lived with her great-aunt and uncle, Dr. William Griggs, who had diagnosed the original girls as being under the affliction of an “Evil Hand”.
-As a physician Dr. Griggs and his wife were viewed as a family of social standing.
-However, Elizabeth was known by the locals to be a servant to the household, rather than an adopted daughter.
-Playing a leading part in the accusations against the “witches” throughout the summer and fall of 1692, her afflictions, fits, trances and testimony contributed to the conviction and execution of many.
+Elizabeth Hubbard (1675?-??) – Seventeen-year-old Elizabeth Hubbard followed suit after Elizabeth Parris, Abigail Williams, and Ann Putnam Jr., also claiming to have been bewitched.
+Like many of the other “afflicted” girls in Salem Village, she was an orphan and lived with her great-aunt and uncle, Dr. William Griggs, who had diagnosed the original girls as being under the affliction of an “Evil Hand.”
+As a physician, Dr. Griggs and his wife were viewed as a family of social standing.
+However, Elizabeth was known by the locals to be a servant to the household rather than an adopted daughter.
+Playing a leading part in the accusations against the “witches” throughout the summer and fall of 1692, her afflictions, fits, trances, and testimony contributed to the conviction and execution of many.

-Nothing is known of what happened to Elizabeth Hubbard after the trials were over.
+Nothing is known about what happened to Elizabeth Hubbard after the trials.

 After the trials, Mercy was said to have given birth to an illegitimate child.
 Long after the trials, when folk discussed the afflicted girls, Mercy would be used as an example to discredit them and suggest they were nothing more than trollops looking for attention.

-Elizabeth “Betty” Parris (1682-1760) – The first person in Salem to claim illness due to being “bewitched”, Betty was born on November 28, 1682 to Salem Village Minister Samuel Parris and his wife Elizabeth.
-During the winter of 1691, Elizabeth Parris and her cousin, Abigail Williams, began to undertake experiments in fortune telling, mostly focusing on their future social status and potential husbands.
-They were quick to share their game with other young girls in the area, even though the practice of fortune telling, was regarded as a demonic activity.
-By January, 1692, Nine year-old Betty appeared to be consumed with a secret preoccupation and was forgetting errands and unable to concentrate.
-She then began to act in strange ways, barking like a dog when her father would rebuke her, screaming wildly when she heard the “Our Father” prayer and once hurled a Bible across the room.
-After these episodes, she sobbed distractedly and spoke of being damned, perhaps because of her practice of “fortune telling.”
-The Reverend Samuel Parris believed that prayer could cure her odd behavior, but his efforts were ineffective.
+Elizabeth “Betty” Parris (1682-1760) – The first person in Salem to claim illness due to being “bewitched,” Betty was born on November 28, 1682, to Salem Village Minister Samuel Parris and his wife, Elizabeth.
+During the winter of 1691, Elizabeth Parris and her cousin, Abigail Williams, began to undertake experiments in fortune-telling, mostly focusing on their future social status and potential husbands.
+They were quick to share their game with other young girls in the area, even though the practice of fortune-telling was regarded as demonic activity.
+By January 1692, Nine-year-old Betty appeared to be consumed with a secret preoccupation and was forgetting errands and unable to concentrate.
+She then began to act in strange ways, barking like a dog when her father would rebuke her, screaming wildly when she heard the “Our Father” prayer, and once hurling a Bible across the room.
+After these episodes, she sobbed distractedly and spoke of being damned, perhaps because she practiced “fortune-telling.”
+The Reverend Samuel Parris believed prayer could cure her odd behavior, but his efforts were ineffective.
 In fact, her actions got worse.
-Soon, she was contorting her body into odd postures, consistantly spouting foolish and ridiculous speeches, and generally having fits.
+Soon, she was contorting her body into odd postures, consistently spouting foolish and ridiculous speeches, and generally having fits.

 Since the sufferers of witchcraft were believed to be the victims of a crime, the community set out to find the perpetrators.
 On February 29, 1692, under intense adult questioning, the afflicted girls named Sarah Good, Sarah Osborne, and Tituba as their tormentors.
 Shortly after, the Salem witch trials began, with more and more girls accusing neighbors of witchcraft.

-Understandably, Mrs. Parris was worried about the health of her daughter and she protested against using her as a witch finder.
+Understandably, Mrs. Parris was worried about her daughter’s health, and she protested against using her as a witchfinder.
 At the end of March, Betty and Abigail were sent to live with Samuel Parris’ distant cousin, Stephen Sewall, in Salem.
-The move seemingly stopped both of their symptoms
+The move seemingly stopped both of their symptoms.